zihzhan/microsoft-graph-docs/api-reference/beta/api/unifiedroleassignments-list.md

 ---
 # List principal
 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]
-List roleAssignment objects by principal (for example, a given user).
+List principals for a given roleAssignment (for example, users).
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).
 |Permission type      | Permissions (from least to most privileged)              |